 - Multiple UANs linked to the same Aadhaar

-- EPS not consolidated or claim not done via Form 10C/10D
+- EPS not consolidated, or claim not filed via Form 10C/10D

 - Your total PF balance across employers